Workforce disability equality standard report

 As at 31 March 2021, the total number of staff in the London North West Hospitals workforce was 8584.
 Since 2018, there has been a 7% increase in the Trust workforce whilst the number of staff declaring a disability has remained unchanged (2020 - n=169 representing, 1.9% of the workforce).
 This is a 1.5% difference against the NHS declarations of 3.5% (2019).
 Over one in four of the LNWH workforce overall fell into the disability unknown category.

 In comparison, approximately 11% of Trust staff survey respondents in 2020 (NHS 20.1%) indicated they have a disability or long term health condition.
 This equates to a gap of 9 percentage points between Trust ESR and staff survey disability declaration rates.
 A further breakdown of our data indicates that the highest declaration rates were among non-clinical AfC band 8A (6.6%) and clinical AfC 8D (6.67).
 Compared to the NHS, 2.3% non-clinical and 2.8% clinical declared a disability compared to 3.6% and 2.9% respectively.
 For medical and dental, our Trust reported a higher declaration rate of 1.10% when compared to only 0.8%.
 Additionally, there was a slight increase in declarations from more senior roles, AfC bands 8C-VSM (this includes Executive leaders).
-The lowest proportions were (0.78) was reported among medical consultant.
+The lowest proportions were (0.78) was reported among medical consultants.

-An analysis of our WDES findings indicates that in 2020, Disabled staff had a poorer experience of the Trust in all areas of the WDES metric when compared with non-disabled staff.
+An analysis of our WDES findings indicates that in 2020, disabled staff had a poorer experience of the Trust in all areas of the WDES metric when compared with non-disabled staff.
 Disabled staff were less engaged and less likely to recommend the organisation as a place to work.
-Over the two years of the WDES, there has been some improvement in the experiences of Disabled staff as they tell us they are more likely to be victims of harassment, bullying or abuse and more likely to feel pressured to work when unwell.
+Over the two years of the WDES, there has been some improvement in the experiences of disabled staff as they tell us they are more likely to be victims of harassment, bullying or abuse and more likely to feel pressured to work when unwell.
 They also are less likely to say the Trust acts fairly with regards to career progression.

 Recruitment and selection